 Tender and garlicky, fiveandspice's shrimp skew more towards gumbo than other boozy shrimp dishes like scampi or shrimp with beurre blanc.
 There's a subtle background tingle of cayenne, and fiveandspice capitalizes on both the fragrance of lemon zest and the gentle astringency of its juice.
 Worcestershire sauce and paprika give the sauce an earthy quality, while the Cognac envelops the shrimp like a warm, sweet blanket.
 We love any recipe that embraces the ritual of peel-and-eat, and like fiveandspice, we suggest serving this with plenty of crusty bread to sop up the sauce. - A&M —The Editors

 - In a bowl, combine the shrimp with the spices and the lemon zest.
 Toss the shrimp to coat it well.

-- In a large frying pan, heat 2 Tbs. of butter over medium-high heat until foaming.
+- In a large frying pan, heat 2 tablespoons of butter over medium-high heat until foaming.
 Stir in the garlic, shallot, lemon juice, and Worcestershire sauce.
-Saute for about 2-3 minutes, until the garlic and shallot have softened.
-Then, add the shrimp and saute until they just turn pink, about 3 minutes.
+Sauté for about 2 to 3 minutes, until the garlic and shallot have softened.
+Then, add the shrimp and sauté until they just turn pink, about 3 minutes.